10 dead in Buffalo supermarket attack police call hate crime

 “It is my sincere hope that this individual, this white supremacist who just perpetrated a hate crime on an innocent community, will spend the rest of his days behind bars.
 And heaven help him in the next world as well,” said Gov. Kathy Hochul, speaking near the scene of the attack.

+The massacre sent shockwaves through an unsettled nation gripped with racial tensions, gun violence and a spate of hate crimes.
+In the day prior to the shooting, Dallas police said they were investigating a series of shootings in Koreatown as hate crimes.
+The Buffalo attack came just one month after another mass shooting on a Brooklyn subway train wounded 10 people.

-The suspected gunman was identified as Payton Gendron, of Conklin, New York, about 200 miles (320 kilometers) southeast of Buffalo.
+The suspected gunman in Saturday’s attack on Tops Friendly Market was identified as Payton Gendron, of Conklin, New York, about 200 miles (320 kilometers) southeast of Buffalo.

-It wasn’t immediately clear why Gendron traveled to Buffalo to stage the assault.
-A clip apparently from his Twitch feed, posted on social media, showed him arriving at the supermarket in his car.
+It wasn’t immediately clear why Payton had traveled to Buffalo and that particular grocery store.
+A clip apparently from his Twitch feed, posted on social media, showed Gendron arriving at the supermarket in his car.

 The gunman shot four people outside the store, three fatally, said Buffalo Police Commissioner Joseph Gramaglia.
 Inside the store, a security guard who was a retired Buffalo police officer fired multiple shots, but a bullet that hit the gunman’s bulletproof vest had no effect, Gramaglia added.